annabelle-z-li/AI-research-level-2/README.md

 ## Spaces Built

 ### [Dino Fact Explorer](https://huggingface.co/spaces/annabelle-li/dino-fact-explorers-fa8or)
 Built using DeepSite vibe coding.
 Clicking a button returns a random dinosaur fact.
-Learned that the "facts" were actually 25 hardcoded strings in `script.js`, and that the majority of the code was actually CSS animations (bounce, float, shake).
+Learned that the "facts" were actually 25 hardcoded strings in `script.js`, and that the majority of the code was CSS animations (bounce, float, shake).

 ### [Dictionary](https://huggingface.co/spaces/annabelle-li/dictionary)
 A simple lookup app built with Gradio.
 Spent a long time debugging before realizing the issue was missing `import gradio as gr` and `import requests`.
 Lesson: read the source material first.